Tesla (2012-24)

 11For all seats that were occupied during

-a collision, inspect seat pivot (remove seats lower trim
+a collision, inspect seat pivot (remove seat’s lower trim

 to inspect) for cracks and inspect angle bracket (remove seatback trim